-- (3) Represents the amount payable to Mr. Shor if his employment is terminated within 24 months after a change of control by the Company without "cause" or by Mr. Shor for "good reason". - (4) Represents market value of \$35.50 per share minus the exercise price for all unvested options (but not less than zero).
-The number of unvested options for each Named Executive Officer is set forth in the Outstanding Equity Awards at Fiscal Year End table at page 30 above. - (5) Represents the market value of \$35.50 of all performance share awards at target in the case of death or disability and in the case of a change of controls.
-The number of performance share awards for each Named Executive Officer is set forth in the Outstanding Equity Awards at Fiscal Year End table at page 30 above. - (6) Represents the market value at \$35.50 of all unvested performance share awards at target in the case of death or disability not in the case of a change of control.
-The number of unvested performance share awards for each Named Executive Office is set forth in the Outstanding Equity Awards at Fiscal Year End table at page 30 above. - (7) Represents death benefit under a life insurance policy, the premiums on which are paid by the Company, equal to four times base salary for Mr. Shor and two times base salary for the other Named Executive Officers. - (8) Represents the present value of benefits payable under the Company's executive long-term disability plans, determined using the same discount rate used to determine the Company's funding obligation under the pension plan. - (9) Code Section 280G provides guidelines that govern payments triggered by a change in control.
-If such payments exceed 2.99 times the annual average compensation for certain individuals, the payments may trigger adverse tax consequences and excise taxes.
-The Company does not provide any gross-up payments for such adverse tax consequences or excise taxes.
-If the change in control compensation exceeds the permissible amount under Code Section 280G, the severance value will be reduced to the amount permissible uder code Section 280G.
-This amount represents the severance reduction for Mr. Shor.
+- (2) In the case of termination by the Company without cause, Mr. Shor would be paid through the end of his Employment Agreement which expires on September 30, 2020. - (3) Represents the amount payable to Mr. Shor if his employment is terminated within 24 months after a change of control by the Company without "cause" or by Mr. Shor for "good reason". - (4) Represents market value of \$35.84 per share minus the exercise price for all unvested options (but not less than zero).
+The number of unvested options for each Named Executive Officer is set forth in the Outstanding Equity Awards at Fiscal Year End table at page 25 above. - (5) Represents the market value of \$35.84 of all time-based restricted stock awards at target in the case of death or disability and in the case of a change of controls.
+The number of time-based restricted stock awards for each Named Executive Officer is set forth in the Outstanding Equity Awards at Fiscal Year End table at page 25 above. - (6) Represents the market value at \$35.84 of all unvested performance share awards at target in the case of death or disability not in the case of a change of control.
+The number of unvested performance share awards for each Named Executive Office is set forth in the Outstanding Equity Awards at Fiscal Year End table at page 25 above. - (7) Represents death benefit under a life insurance policy, the premiums on which are paid by the Company, equal to four times base salary for Mr. Shor and two times base salary for the other Named Executive Officers. - (8) Represents the present value of benefits payable under the Company's executive long-term disability plans, determined using the same discount rate used to determine the Company's funding obligation under the pension plan. - (9) Represents the amount payable to the Named Executive Officer if his employment is terminated within 12 months (24 months for Mr. Shor) after a change of control by the Company without "cause" or by the Named Executive Officer for "good reason".